protontypes/open-sustainable-technology/README.md

 - [pipr](https://github.com/worldbank/pipr) -  Allows R users to compute poverty and inequality indicators for more than 160 countries and regions from the World Bank's database of household surveys.

 ### Sustainable Investment

+> **What?** An investment strategy that considers both financial and environmental goals.

+> **How?** These tools help quantify the economic value of natural resources for decision-making support; assess the climate alignment and impact of financial portfolios; map the climate finance landscape; and explore innovative ways to fund conservation and restoration projects.

 - [Integrated Valuation of Ecosystem Services and Tradeoffs](https://github.com/natcap/invest) - A family of tools for quantifying the values of natural capital in clear, credible, and practical ways.
 - [The REgional Model of INvestments and Development](https://github.com/remindmodel/remind) - A modular open source multi-regional model incorporating the economy, the climate system and a detailed representation of the energy sector.
 - [WHAT-IF](https://github.com/RaphaelPB/WHAT-IF) - Water, Hydropower, Agriculture Tool for Investment and Financing decision support tool.